 “Okay Detective, here’s the rules.
 Are you listening?
 If I have to repeat myself, it will just be simpler to put a round in your skull and we can go home.”

 Nothing, pretty tough guy, not tough enough, I stand and stomp my number fourteen on his shin…an audible Crack!
-To avoid more noise, Zoe C has a throw pillow on his face, which has to hurt since I’d mushed his nose and taken a few teeth.
+To avoid more screeching, Zoe C has a throw pillow on his face, which has to hurt since I’d mushed his nose and loosened a few teeth.

 “I asked you a question, and if I have to repeat it, well, we’ve already discussed that.”